-- Minimizing the number of times the refrigerator is opened - Minimizing the length of time the refrigerator door is left open - Allowing hot items to cool before putting them in the refrigerator - Storing cold items in the refrigerator promptly, before they warm up
+- Minimizing the number of times the refrigerator is opened - Minimizing the length of time the refrigerator door is left open - Allowing hot items to cool before putting them in the refrigerator - Storing cold items in the refrigerator promptly, before they warm up - When stocking up an empty refrigerator, use frozen or chilled items to facilitate cooling

-When being used on the 110 volt AC setting, the refrigerator circuit board still requires 12 volt operation.
+When a LP gas/110V refrigerator is being used on the 110V AC setting, the refrigerator circuit board still requires 12V battery power for operation.
+A 12V DC refrigerator uses 12V battery power only.

 Make sure your batteries have sufficient charge prior to operation.
 For further information about the operation and maintenance of the refrigerator, consult the owner's manual provided by the manufacturer.